Soumyabrata/HDR-cloud-segmentation/README.md

 The codes are written in MATLAB.

 ### Dataset
-We release the associated dataset of this manuscript to the research community.
+The SHWIMSEG: Singapore HDR Whole Sky IMaging SEGmentation Database, associated with this manuscript can be accessed from [this](http://vintage.winklerbros.net/shwimseg.html) link.
 This will be helpful for public benchmarking and subsequent research.
-Please visit this [link](http://vintage.winklerbros.net/index.html) for more details.

 The dataset should be copied in the folder `./HDRSEG`.

 ### Core functionality
 * `BRImage_func.m` Calculates a ratio image from an RGB sky/cloud image.